The Grudge: Plot

 Alex arrives at the house and finds Emma dead and Karen in shock.
 He calls the police, who come with Detective Nakagawa.
 In the attic, Nakagawa and his partner Igarashi find Matt and Jennifer's bodies, along with a human's lower jaw.
 Meanwhile, Susan is pursued by Kayako around her office building.
 At home, Kayako attacks her, and she vanishes.
 While leaving work, Alex is killed by Yoko's jawless corpse.
 Kayako begins haunting Karen, who informs her boyfriend, Doug, of the situation.

 Karen researches the house, eventually confronting Nakagawa, who explains that the curse consumed three of his colleagues investigating the Saeki deaths.
 That night, Nakagawa carries gasoline into the house to burn it down but is killed by Takeo.
 Karen races there after learning Doug has ventured to the Saeki house to look for her.
 She finds Doug paralyzed and attempts to flee with him.
 Kayako crawls down the stairs and latches onto Doug, who dies of shock.
 As Kayako closes in, Karen sees the gasoline and ignites it.
 Karen survives, and in the hospital, she learns that the house also survived the fire.
 Visiting Doug's body, Karen realizes that Kayako still haunts her.

 Production

 Takashi Shimizu, the director and creator of the original film, was hired to direct The Grudge, from a screenplay by Stephen Susco.
-Sam Raimi produced through its Ghost House Pictures banner, alongside Robert Tapert and Takashige Ichise.
+Sam Raimi produced through his Ghost House Pictures banner, alongside Robert Tapert and Takashige Ichise.
 Principal photography on the film began on January 26, 2004, with reshoots occurring in July 2004 in Tokyo, Japan.
 Sarah Michelle Gellar filmed her scenes in Tokyo within three months before returning for the reshoots.

 Release

+Theatrical

+The Grudge was theatrically released in the United States by Columbia Pictures on October 22, 2004, and opened at 3,348 theaters.